cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-updates.md

 1. Set your device's date to any point before December 14th, 2023
     - This is so that the profile can be installed despite an expired certificate, and can be set back to normal after the profile is installed.
 1. Open [https://static.itsnebula.net/apple/noota/17.mobileconfig](https://static.itsnebula.net/apple/noota/17.mobileconfig) in your device's browser
+    - If you recieve a prompt that "Your Clock Is Set Incorrectly", click `Show Details` -> `visit this website`.
+You may then need to reload the page.
-1. Select "Allow" if prompted
+1. Select "Allow", if prompted, followed by "Close"
 1. Open the Settings application
 1. Navigate to `General` -> `Profile`
-    - This may also be called `Profile and Device Management`
+    - This may also be called `Profile and Device Management` or `VPN & Device Management`
-1. Tap on the tvOS Beta Profile you just installed
+1. Tap `tvOS 17 Beta Software Profile` -> `Install`
-1. Tap "Install"
-1. Confirm by tapping "Install" again
     - Enter your passcode if you have one
-1. Tap "Install" for a third time
+1. Confirm by tapping `Install` two more times
 1. Restart your device when prompted

 Your device should no longer receive software updates.
 You can confirm this by going to `Settings > General > Software Update`, and if it shows that "iOS is up to date", you are successfully blocking updates.